subhamX/train-ticketing/README.md

     <!-- Search results -->
     <img src="./docs/search_results.png">

-4. Booking Agent can book tickets for multiple passangers on available trains.
+3. Tickets Booking View

     <!-- Ticket booking input view -->
     <img src="./docs/book_ticket.png">

-5. View all the tickets booked, i.e., canceled, confirmed, so far under the `My Tickets` section on the `Profile` page.
+4. User Profile Dashboard showing all past tickets

     <!-- Ticket booking input view -->
     <img src="./docs/my_tickets.png">

-6. Cancel confirmed tickets.
+5. Users can cancel the confirmed tickets before the train departure.
 This operation releases the seat for other passengers for booking while the train's booking status is "Active".
 The refund of the cancelation of tickets will be resolved every day during maintainance hours, this reegular update reduces the storage overhead, by releasing the details of refunds.

     <!-- cancel ticket view on profile -->
     <img src="./docs/cancel_booked_ticket.png">